Last Updated on 13/07/2023 by secretmoona

 Quiberon Peninsula by Mayi from SecretMoona | Facebook | Twitter

 One reason to love France is the stunning diversity of its landscape.
-From the beautiful beaches of the south, snowy mountains, rugged coasts to charming villages, there are lots to love and explore.
+From the beautiful beaches of the south, snowy mountains, and rugged coasts to charming villages, there are lots to love and explore.
 When I was younger, I was fortunate to travel a lot in France either with my schools or during summer camps.
 I was able to discover the diverse coastlines (France has three coasts: the Mediterranean, North and Atlantic) and the full range of mountains (Alps, Jura, Pyrenees, Massif Central and Auvergne).

 My favourite place is without a doubt, Brittany especially, the breathtaking Presqu’île de Quiberon (or Quiberon Peninsula in English).
 The Quiberon Peninsula offers a long stretch of sandy beaches (9 miles) offering hiking trails as well as charming villages and port towns to explore along the way.
 On the western side is the rocky Côte Sauvage (wild coast) a rough and remote part of the coast.
 Locals love to watch the waves hit the cliffs and coves.
 I witness that last January, and it was heart-stopping.